noloader/Build-Scripts/README.md

 fatal: refusing to merge unrelated histories
 ```

-If you encounter it, then perform the following.
+If you encounter it, then run `reset-repo.sh` or perform the following.

 ```
 $ git fetch